 Board of Directors

 Helen was born in Weston and graduated from West Kings District High School in Auburn.
 She has worked in the Kentville area where she has resided most of her life.
 Helen retired as Ward Clerk from the Operating Room at Valley Regional Hospital.
-She has been a member of the Family and Friends Council at Mountain Lea Lodge since it began, and is currently Chair of the Quality Committee of the Board.
+She has been a member of the Family and Friends Council at Mountain Lea Lodge since it began.

 He was born and brought up in Mombasa, Kenya and moved to Canada in 1989.
 His background is in Hotel Management, Marketing and Communications.
 He has worked as a Project Manager for setting up hotels in Kenya, and was a successful chef, caterer and business owner in Toronto.